 A SUCCESSFUL TA EXPERIENCE

-In 2014, JRI’s Health division provided TA and training to the Los Angeles County Health Department (LACHD) in implementing a CHW program.
-The LACHD was preparing to launch a major initiative to place CHWs in five community health centers to work with the sickest, highest-risk patients in the system.
+In 2014, JRI’s Health division provided TA and training to a large urban County Health Department in implementing a CHW program.
+They were preparing to launch a major initiative to place CHWs in five community health centers to work with the sickest, highest-risk patients in the system.
 JRI Health participated in weeks of planning with directors and supervisors of the program and then created a curriculum for a week of training with the CHWs and nurses at the start of the project.
 Training focused on workflow processes, role clarification and clinical challenges with the target population.
 Follow up technical assistance was provided to assess barriers to implementation and strategies for improving the effectiveness of treatment teams that maximize the expertise of CHWs.

 One of the ways we have increased the diversity and stability of our agency is through our strategic mergers, acquisitions, and partnerships that further our community goals and strengthen our services.
 We are proud to be home to internationally renowned programs such as the Trauma Center at JRI, a leader in the development, adaptation, careful evaluation and advancement of innovative and proven approaches to trauma recovery.